 Getaway at White Point Beach Resort – White Point

 Enjoy the long weekend by taking a short staycation at White Point Beach Resort.
 Their Family Beach Break is a great package that includes two night accommodation at the lovely hotel.
-The package comes with a family pass to the Queens Country Museum and access to the recreation facilities and events.
+Head to the nightly bonfires with marshmallows or s’mores, or head to our Founder’s Lounge for nightly live entertainment for big kids!

 75 White Point Beach Resort Road, White Point